mahmoudesmail/tu-wien-data-science-summaries/ml - machine learning 184.702/exam prep.md

 answer:

+- the goal is that the decision-trees in the ensemble are uncorrelated and capture different aspects of the data so the ensemble is more robust and generalizes better
+- randomness in random forests:
+	- bootstrap sampling (bagging):
+		- random subset of the training data with replacement (same datapoints can be selected multiple times)
+	- random feature selection:
+		- at each node of a decision tree, only a random subset of features is considered for splitting
+	- random split selection:
+		- in extra-trees variant: splitting threshold for each feature is chosen randomly
+	- independent tree growth:
+		- trees have their own random seeds
+	- ensemble prediction:
+		- final prediction of a random forest is made by aggregating the predictions of all individual trees
+		- classification, this is typically done through majority voting, while for regression, it's done by averaging the predictions

 ---

 **question:** Describe 2 AutoML systems

 answer:

+- we can express hyperparameter optimization as a search-problem
+- search heuristics:
+	- grid search = test equi-distanced values on discrete scale
+	- random search = sample from a distribution, can outperform grid-search
+	- sequential model-based bayesian-optimization (smbo): probabilistic regression model with loss function

 ---

 **question:** Describe in detail the algorithm to compute random forest

 answer:

+- i. bootstrap sampling
+	- create bootstrap samples by randomly selecting N samples with replacement from the original dataset
+- ii. building decision trees
+	- for each sample:
+		- select random subset of features
+		- find the best split among features
+		- split and repeat for children (full depth without pruning)
+- iii. making predictions
+	- classification: majority voting
+	- regression: average
+- iv. out-f-bag error estimates

 ---